Six Steps to Get Out of Debt

 Your credit score goes up and down based on the information in your report.
 For example: making regular payments, on time, will gradually make your score rise, but missing payments will make it drop.
 In Canada, credit scores range from 300 to 900.
 Scores of 600 and over are considered to be good.
 Scores of 750 and over are generally considered excellent.

-Improving your credit score takes time but there are many things you can do, such as using a secured credit card, and making sure you meet all your minimum monthly payments.
+Improving your credit score takes time but there are many things you can do, such as using a secured credit card and making sure you meet all your minimum monthly payments.
 The Financial Consumer Agency of Canada has more advice on what you can do to improve your credit.

-Step 3: Map out a plan
+Step 3: Create a plan

 - Are there opportunities to consolidate loans (also known as debt pooling)?